Today we will be looking at two of Dyson’s cheaper offerings to cordless vacuum cleaners – the Dyson V6 and V7.

 Both will perform as well.
 The difference, if there’s any, is negligible.
 If you compare these two side-by-side using the same tools, results will almost be identical.

-There are two differences between the Dyson V6, and V7 would be the dust bin design and run time.
+There are two differences between the Dyson V6 and V7: the dust bin design and run time.
 The V7 has a better bin design and will run longer.

 Dyson V7 Is The Better Version Of The V6